FOREX-Dollar hits highs against euro, franc after Draghi fuels QE bets

 By Sam Forgione

-NEW YORK, Jan 2 The U.S. dollar hit its highest against the euro in 4-1/2 years on Friday and reached parity with the Swiss franc after comments from European Central Bank President Mario Draghi underscored the divergence between European and U.S. monetary policy.
+NEW YORK, Jan 2 The U.S. dollar hit its highest level against the euro in 4-1/2 years on Friday and reached parity with the Swiss franc after comments from European Central Bank President Mario Draghi underscored the benefits of tighter U.S. monetary policy.

 "Markets and commentators have been talking about this for ages, but to hear it from the horse's mouth has had a clear effect on the euro," said David Rodriguez, a quantitative strategist at DailyFX.com, a unit of retail FX broker FXCM in New York.

-The euro zone single currency was also hurt by disappointing euro zone manufacturing data.
-The dollar index, which measures the greenback against a basket of six major currencies, hit a fresh nearly nine-year high of 91.131 and notched its third straight weekly gain.
+The single currency was also hurt by disappointing euro zone manufacturing data.
+The dollar index, which measures the greenback against a basket of six major currencies, hit a fresh nearly nine-year high of 91.087 and last traded near that level.

 The contrast between the U.S. Federal Reserve's path toward rate increases and looser policies in Europe and Japan boosted the dollar last year, and many analysts anticipate that divergence in policy to fuel a continued dollar rally in 2015.